 The various books of the Old Testament demonstrate the tenacity of God’s love for His people.
 Comprised of many texts by many human authors, over an expansive period of time, and in an array of literary genres and styles, the Old Testament canon is intended to point us to God and to encourage us to live rightly.
 Through the laws, historical accounts, words of worship and wisdom, and prophetic calls, the Old Testament sets the stage for Gospel, introducing us to a God who loves the world so much that He would send us His son, Jesus Christ.

-If you want to learn more about the Old Testament and the books of the Bible as a whole, take a look at Alabaster’s beautifully designed collection of Bibles and other supplemental material to help you along your journey.
+If you want to learn more about the Old Testament and the books of the Greek Bible as a whole, take a look at Alabaster’s beautifully designed collection of jewish Bibles and other supplemental material to help you along your journey.